spack/spack/lib/spack/docs/config_yaml.rst

 systems the home directory is a (slow) network file system.
 On most systems, building in a temporary file system is faster.
 Usually, there is also more space available in the temporary location than in the home directory.
-If the username is not already in the path, Spack will also append the value of `$user` to the path.
+If the username is not already in the path, Spack will append the value of ``$user`` to the selected ``build_stage`` path.

-.. warning:: We highly recommend appending `spack-stage` to `$tempdir` in order to ensure `spack clean` does not delete everything in `$tempdir`.
+.. warning:: We highly recommend specifying ``build_stage`` paths that distinguish between staging and other activities to ensure ``spack clean`` does not inadvertently remove unrelated files.
+   This can be accomplished by using a combination of ``spack`` and or ``stage`` in each path as shown in the default settings and documented examples.

 By default, Spack's ``build_stage`` is configured like this:

 .. code-block:: yaml

    build_stage:
+    - $tempdir/$user/spack-stage
-    - $tempdir/spack-stage
+    - ~/.spack/stage

 This can be an ordered list of paths that Spack should search when trying to find a temporary directory for the build stage.
 The list is searched in order, and Spack will use the first directory to which it has write access.

 Specifying `~/.spack/stage` first will ensure each user builds in their home directory.
 The historic Spack stage path `$spack/var/spack/stage` will build directly inside the Spack instance.
 See :ref:`config-file-variables` for more